ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 1. [Essentials plan]{: tag-green} Copy the unit test to a file where you have unit tests for your application.

 1. [Standard plan]{: tag-purple} Copy the unit test to a file in the `/test` folder.
 For example, copy the unit test file to `.../src/main/test/java/com/acme/modres/OrdersAlertFilter.java`.

+## Fixing unit tests
+{: #wca-generate-test-fix}

+[Standard plan]{: tag-purple} Fixing unit tests is only available with the {{site.data.keyword.wcaej_short}} Visual Studio Code extension or Eclipse plug-in, version 1.1.0 and later.

+If you are using {{site.data.keyword.wca_short}} on-premises as a service of IBM Software Hub, version 5.2 or later is required.
+{: note}

+You can start a unit test fix for any Java file that is in an application test folder of a Java project.

+The **Fix unit test** menu item is only for Java files in the `src/main/test` folder of a Java project or application.
+This menu item is for fixing a unit test for compile or runtime errors.
+Usually you generate the test by selecting **Unit Test** and copying the results from the chat into a file in the `src/main/test` folder.

+To fix a unit test:

+1. Open the Explorer view.

+1. In the test folder, right-click an existing test file, click **{{site.data.keyword.wca_short}}**, and then click **Fix unit test**.

+   The process runs in two phases:
+   - **Compile fix phase**: Updates the file in the editor with clean compiled code
+   - **Runtime fix phase**: Checks the unit test for runtime errors

+   If failures occur during the process, the code is commented out.
+For example, if compilation errors are fixed but the resulting code then has runtime errors.
+   {: note}

+1. When the two phases are complete, the unit test file is updated and can be run.

+Keep the following points in mind:
+- If a reference with a fully qualified class name or a full qualified method is missing from the generated test case, the unit test fix is canceled.
+- Your application must be at Java version 9 or later to fix a unit test.
+- Your application must be analyzed before the unit test can be fixed.
+- Test generation sometimes generates unnecessary imported classes, interfaces, or packages.
+If the imports cause compile or runtime errors, you can comment them out.